by Matt, Dec 2021

 If you’re visiting Cody, you’re probably planning on visiting nearby Yellowstone.
 Of course, Yellowstone is a must-see.

-However, I do not recommend staying in Cody to see Yellowstone; it’s too far away.
+However, we do not recommend staying in Cody to see Yellowstone; it’s too far away.
+Check out our article Which Yellowstone Entrance is Right for You? to help you decide where to stay when visiting.

 Even though it’s only 45 minutes to the entrance of Yellowstone, Yellowstone is a BIG place, and it takes a long time just to get from the entrance to the Grand Loop Road, where all the attractions are.